openebs/openebs/contribute/design/1.x/cstor_cr_schema/apis.md

 // CStorPoolInstanceSpec is the spec listing fields for a CStorPoolInstance resource. type CStorPoolInstanceSpec struct {
 	// HostName is the name of kubernetes node where the pool
 	// should be created.
+This is filled by CSPC-operator.
 	HostName string `json:"hostName"`
-	// NodeSelector is the labels that will be used to select
+	// NodeSelector is the labels that is filled by CSPC-operator, only
-	// a node for pool provisioning.
+	// for informational purpose.
-	// Required field
 	NodeSelector map[string]string `json:"nodeSelector"`
 	// PoolConfig is the default pool config that applies to the
 	// pool on node.